 The effectiveness of the preventive controls you set up heavily depends on diligence.
 Frequent monitoring ensures consistency in procedures and allows traceability in the event of any safety issues.

-Replace paper-based and time-consuming forms with a digital checklist. iAuditor by SafetyCulture is the world’s #1 mobile inspection app that can assist you in complying with FSMA by performing digital audits anywhere using your mobile device or tablet. iAuditor helps food facilities standardize food safety and quality by performing inspections that deliver accurate and comprehensive results.
-The iAuditor mobile app will help you do the following:
+Replace paper-based and time-consuming forms with a digital checklist.
+SafetyCulture (formerly iAuditor) is the world’s #1 mobile inspection app that can assist you in complying with FSMA by performing digital audits anywhere using your mobile device or tablet.
+SafetyCulture helps food facilities standardize food safety and quality by performing inspections that deliver accurate and comprehensive results.
+The SafetyCulture mobile app will help you do the following:

 - Build and customize checklists easily according to your business needs